Y-Xu/lmm/src/README.md

 # The source code of our LMMs
-This code is developed based on the classic CBOW model, and it is avaiable at https://github.com/dav/word2vec
+This code is developed based on the classic CBOW model,which is avaiable at https://github.com/dav/word2vec

 ## Preprocessing